flash-oss/flash-developer-doc/senders.md

 {% endhint %}

 {% hint style="info" %}
-The date of birth (`dob`) is not required.
-However, if you don't have it then your transactions will trigger more compliance alerts, thus your payments will be processed much slower (hours or days instead of mere seconds).
-Also, we charge you more fees for manual labour you cause.
+The date of birth (`dob`) is not mandatory.
+However, if it is not provided, your transactions may undergo additional compliance reviews, which can lead to longer processing times—potentially several hours or days instead of seconds.
+Please also be aware that this may result in additional fees to cover the extra effort involved.{% endhint %}
-{% endhint %}

 {% tabs %}
 {% tab title="Individual" %}